 Barking can be triggered by many different factors, but first and foremost, it’s a form of communication.
-Your dog is trying to attract attention, either from you or other dogs, and it’s important to pay attention.
-Still, it should not be encouraged.
+Your dog is trying to attract attention, either from you or other dogs, though it should not always be encouraged.
 There are many different types of barks that dogs and puppies have.
-Some of these do require your paid attention, while others, the ones that you don’t want to encourage, are merely habitual.
+Some of these do require your close attention, while others, the ones that you don’t want to encourage, are merely habitual.

 Dogs and puppies typically bark when they’re playing, enthusiastic, alert, or warning you of danger.
-However, dogs can also bark due to boredom, stress, frustration, and habitually, so barking is not necessarily synonymous with aggression.
+However, dogs can also bark due to boredom, stress, frustration, and habit, and barking is not necessarily synonymous with aggression.
 It’s important to learn the difference, so you can teach your new puppy not to bark unnecessarily.

 Your puppy’s first bark will be vastly different from their bark as an adult.
 They will begin making small vocalizations as young as 3–4 weeks old.
 At around 6–8 weeks old, these small vocalizations will begin to coalesce into a real bark, albeit less threatening than an adult’s!